 Child visiting

-This Trust supports helpful and positive contact between children/young people and their parents/carers.
+Our trust supports helpful and positive contact between children/young people and their parents and carers.

-The Trust operates a child visiting policy which applies to all children up to the age of 18 years.
+We operate a child visiting policy which applies to all children under the age of 18 years.

 All visits by children must be pre-arranged with ward staff to ensure the visit can occur.
 A responsible adult must accompany the child when visiting.
 Child visiting will take place in an allocated room to allow privacy for all parties.